fedbiomed/fedbiomed/docs/user-guide/secagg/introduction.md

 node configuration for more details).

-##### 1. Generating Public Parameter Biprime
+##### 1. Public Parameter Biprime

-At the beginning of the FL experiment, researcher sends secure aggregation context setup request to every node that participates to this experiment.
-The first request is for generating public parameter `Biprime`. `Biprime` is multiplication of two prime numbers that are generated using multi party computation.
-Final prime number is public while prime shares are private and used for `Biprime` calculation. `Biprime` should be calculated using at least two different parties.
-It is used for encrypting and decrypting aggregated parameters in Joye-Libert AHE.
+`Biprime` is multiplication of two prime numbers.
+Prime number is public while prime shares are private and used for `Biprime` calculation.

-!!! note "Current implementation"
-    Since `Biprime` is public parameter, Fed-BioMed currently uses a default pre-generated 1024-bits biprime.
-Dynamic biprime generation on our road-map of future releases.
+Fed-BioMed uses securely generated default static biprime which is located in `envs/common/default_primes/biprime0.json`.

 ##### 2. Generating random key that are double the length of biprime

-After biprime is generated or a default one is loaded, researcher sends another request for generating private key of each node and the corresponding server key for researcher component.
+Researcher sends a request for generating private key of each node and the corresponding server key for researcher component.
 Each node generates random private keys.

 !!! note "Key-size"
     Key size depends on biprime number that is used for secure aggregation.
 Maximum key-size should be less or equal